metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 Optional:

 - `disable_alerts` (List of String) 'disableAlerts' is a list of alerts that should be disabled.Possible values are:<br>'NetObservDroppedFlows', which is triggered when the eBPF agent is dropping flows, such as when the BPF hashmap is full or the capacity limiter being triggered.<br>
-- `enable` (Boolean) Set 'enable' to 'true' to enable eBPF agent metrics collection.
+- `enable` (Boolean) Set 'enable' to 'false' to disable eBPF agent metrics collection, by default it's 'true'.
 - `server` (Attributes) Metrics server endpoint configuration for Prometheus scraper (see [below for nested schema](#nestedatt--spec--agent--ebpf--metrics--server))

 <a id="nestedatt--spec--agent--ebpf--metrics--server"></a>